 At this point we realised that our Scrimshaw was far superior to any other we could find in the sales records and we began to think that we might even make the £15,000 mark.
 The reaction when the auction catalogue went online on Wednesday was amazing and by Friday we knew we would need more staff to man the phones, as we had expressions of interest from all over the world.
 The Scrimshaw lot opened at £2000 and closed 8 minutes later with a winning bid of £46,000.

-I think these two stories demonstrate how vital valuation days are and why it’s always worth bringing anything you aren’t sure about along for experts to see.
+These two stories demonstrate how vital valuation days are and why it’s always worth bringing anything you aren’t sure about along for experts to see.